samuelgozlan/amplitude-dev-center/docs/guides/accounts-instrumentation-guide.md

     - Groups users regardless of the event.
     - Useful when you want to attribute all events performed by a user to a particular group.
-    - Users are assigned to the group once and remain part of the group for future events until you explicitly remove them.
+    - Users are assigned to the group once and remain part of the group for future events. **Users cannot be removed from user-level groups.**
     !!!example "Use case"
         You want to associate all users who work for "Acme Company" are with a particular group.